Click on the images to enlarge them!

 Stitching on linen was a whole new experience for me.
 It was difficult!
 This linen is very fine and densely woven, so that the needle goes through with a loud plop!, and this didn't change even after changing the needle to the next larger size.
 Also, it was very hard to push the needle through an already existing layer of threads, as you have to do in needlepainting, for example.
 It seemed not right to me, and I was thinking that I should rather have bought a 40 ct. linen - maybe a 50 ct. isn't suited for normal surface embroidery?
 In the meantime, Mary Corbet told me, that, on the contrary, it is usually an ideal fabric for surface embroidery.
 And since I use Bohin crewel needles, so that the needles can't be the reason for my trouble, I am thinking now that it is because I'm just not used to stitching on good linen.
 After all, I was stitching on counted fabrics only so far, which have big holes.

 The thread I used was the DMC stranded cotton from my last big order for the Colbert sampler.
 In order to reach the free shipping limit of € 40.00, I had included two skeins of Mouliné Coloris just to see how I would like it.
-It is a variegated thread, but unlike Color Variations of the same manufacturer, it is composed of four contrasting colours in each skein.
+It is a variegated thread, but unlike Color Variations by the same manufacturer, it is composed of four contrasting colours in each skein.

 The initials are done in Split Stitch, filled with Seed Stitches.
 The tulips decorating them are worked in Long and Short Stitch in three shades of green for the leaves, Stem Stitch for the stem and Padded Satin Stitch for the flowers.
 The padding was done in Chain Stitch.
 For the flowers I used the Coloris floss - and I have to admit that I like the effect.